 - Reducing costs associated with health and safety;

-- Improving the organisation’s image and reputation.
+- Improving the organization’s image and reputation.

-Internal Influences on Health & Safety Culture
+Internal Influences on Health and Safety Culture

 There are many influences on health and safety standards; some are positive and others negative.
-No business, particularly small businesses, is divorced from its suppliers, customers, and neighbours.
+No business, particularly small businesses, is divorced from its suppliers, customers, and neighbors.
 This section considers the internal influences, including management commitment, production demands, communication, competence, and employee relations.

-Management Commitment
+1. Management Commitment

 Managers, particularly senior managers, can give powerful messages to the workforce through what they do for health and safety.
-Managers can achieve the health and safety performance level they demonstrate they want to achieve.
-Employees soon get the negative message if directors disregard safety rules and ignore written policies to get urgent production to the customer or avoid personal inconvenience.
+Managers can achieve the health and safety performance level they want to achieve.
+Employees soon get a negative message if directors disregard safety rules and ignore written policies to get urgent production to the customer or avoid personal inconvenience.
 It is what they do that counts, not what they say.
 Depending on the size and geography of the organization, senior managers should be personally involved in:

 - health and safety inspections or audits;